-A degree in physics or physics-astronomy can provide: 1.
-Preparation for those who intend to enter industrial or governmental service as physicists or astronomers.
-2. Education for those who intend to pursue graduate work in physics or astronomy.
-3. Education in the subject matter of physics for prospective teachers of the physical sciences.
-4. Undergraduate education for those who will pursue graduate work in the professions: business (e.g., an MBA), law, medicine, etc. 5.
-Fundamental background for other physical sciences and engineering, in preparation for graduate study in these fields.
-6. Physics fundamentals required by the biological science, medical, dental, nursing, and related programs.
-For more information, see www.physics.byu.edu/undergraduate/careers.
+A degree in physics or physics-astronomy can provide:

+- 1. Preparation for those who intend to enter industrial or governmental service as engineers, technicians, physicists, or astronomers. - 2.
+Education for those who intend to pursue graduate work in physics or astronomy. - 3.
+Education in the subject matter of physics for prospective teachers of the physical sciences. - 4.
+Undergraduate education for those who will pursue graduate work in the professions: business (e.g., an MBA), law (especially patent law), medicine, - 5.
+Fundamental background for other physical sciences and engineering, in preparation for graduate study in these fields. - 6.
+Physics fundamentals required by the biological science, medical, dental, nursing, and related programs.

+For more information on careers in your major, see www.physics. byu.edu/undergraduate/careers.